In today’s episode, I’m going to be sharing with you how to articulate your unique value proposition in your messaging and marketing.

 Your value proposition is different to someone who is a time-poor entrepreneur, versus your value proposition compared to someone who’s working in a job and is energy-poor – they’ve got plenty of time, but they just don’t have the energy to do anything with it.

-So first and foremost, before you go about changing up any messaging or worrying about whether you’re able to articulate your unique value proposition properly, go back to the initial question of what is your niche?
+First and foremost, before you go about changing up any messaging or worrying about whether you’re able to articulate your unique value proposition properly, go back to the initial question of: what is your niche?
 And if you cannot answer that effectively, and you don’t cover a mix of demographics, psychographics and sensor graphics in that niche statement, then we need to sort that out first.

 Once you’re clear on your niche, then I want you to write down 10 sure signs that someone who’s in your niche needs YOU specifically, they need YOUR products and services – be really specific about this.